AhmedAtwaAli/hr-turnover/README.md

 ## Leveraging Data-Driven Insights to Enhance Employee Retention and Reduce Attrition using Machine Learning Algorithms
 ### Issue:
 Salifort Motors has been experiencing higher-than-expected employee turnover rates, leading to increased recruitment costs and reduced organizational efficiency.
 Understanding the drivers of employee attrition is critical for developing strategies that improve retention and overall workplace satisfaction.
-### Response:
+### Project Overview:
-To address this challenge, a comprehensive Exploratory Data Analysis (EDA) was conducted to identify trends and drivers of employee turnover, then a machine learning predictive model was developed using employee data to identify key factors contributing to employee turnover.
-By understanding these patterns, the company can proactively intervene to retain valuable talent, improve job satisfaction, and reduce turnover.
+To address this challenge, using employee survey data provided by the company, a comprehensive Exploratory Data Analysis (EDA) was conducted to identify trends and drivers of employee turnover, then a machine learning predictive model was developed using employee data to identify key factors contributing to employee turnover.
 ### Impact:
 Implementing the predictive model will enable the company to:
 - Identify at-risk employees and intervene early.